skandow/musi-cal-front-end/README.md

 privileges related to the management of that ensemble on Musi-Cal.
 This bestows the user with the following abilities:

-  1. Edit details for the music ensemble
+  1. Edit details for the music ensemble:
-        Music Ensemble profiles are created with the following information -Name
-            -Email contact
-            -Phone number
-            -Website
-            -Description
-            -Image url
-        Music ensembles also have events pages, highlighting the events that are unique to that ensemble.
-This page is viewable by all members of an ensemble.
-  2. View the list of members for each music ensemble -Admins can add new members to an ensemble by utilizing the email address of the user as registered on Musi-Cal.
+  2. View the list of members for each music ensemble
+  3. Add new members to an ensemble by utilizing the email address of the user as registered on Musi-Cal.
 There is a search feature that allows admins to look for a particular member by name or email address.
-            -Admins can also define the performing and administrative roles for members in an ensemble and can also bestow administrative privileges for members either upon creation or during edits.
+  4. Define the performing and administrative roles for members in an ensemble and can also bestow administrative privileges for members either upon creation or during edits.
-            -Admins can email all the members of a particular music ensemble.
+  5. Email all the members of a particular music ensemble.
-            -Admins can delete a member from a music ensemble.
+  6. Delete a member from a music ensemble.
-  3. Create, edit, and delete events for a particular ensemble.
+  7. Create, edit, and delete events for a particular ensemble.
-        Events are created with the following information -Title
-            -Start Time
-            -End Time
-            -Location (determined using Google Places library autocomplete feature and rendered on an events page using the Google Maps API) -Description
-            -Mandatory status
-        In addition, admins also have the ability to take attendance for an event past, present, or future, and can see whether a member plans to attend the event or not.
+  8. Take attendance for an event past, present, or future
+  9. View whether a member plans to attend a future event or not.

 # Visit The Site!:
   1. This site is live!
 Visit https://musi-cal-front-end.herokuapp.com/